- What is included in the Canadian Immigration Assessment Package?

 After you have submitted your on-line application, or after your paper application has been processed by our office, you will receive a confirmation e-mail from ICAS.
 This e-mail contains your ICAS File Number.
 You can log in to track the status of your assessment using your ICAS File Number and your Date of Birth.

 Your on-line file status will be updated when documents are received and processed by our office, and as your file moves through the assessment process.
-Please note that, due to the volume of mail we receive, it can take several business days for mail that has arrived in our office to be processed by our mail room.
+Due to the aftermath of the COVID-19 closure, the gradual re-opening of our office, and the volume of mail we are currently receiving, it may take 3-4 weeks for mail that has physically arrived in our office to be processed by our Document Control Unit.

 The file status contains the most up-to-date information about your file.
 Customer service staff are not able to provide any additional information by phone or e-mail.